wp-plugins/get-custom-field-values/readme.txt

 == Changelog ==

+= 3.5 (2014-01-17) =
+* Includes a significant number of changes from the unreleased v3.4
+* Hide shortcode wizard by default (won't change existing setting for users)
+* Show shortcode wizard for new posts as well
+* Cast all intended integer arguments as absint() instead of intval()
+* Update widget version to 006
+* Update widget framework to 008
+* Use explicit path for require_once()
+* Discontinue use of PHP4-style constructor
+* Minor documentation improvements
+* Minor code reformatting (spacing, bracing)
+* Note compatibility through WP 3.8+
+* Drop compatibility with version of WP older than 3.6
+* Update copyright date (2014)
+* Regenerate .pot
+* Change donate link
+* Update screenshots
+* Add banner

+= 3.4 (unreleased) =
+* Display shortcode wizard metabox for all post types
+* Add filter 'c2c_get_custom_field_values_post_types' to allow override of what post_types should get the shortcode wizard metabox
+* Add 'id' and 'class' as shortcode attributes to set same-named HTML attributes on 'span' tag
+* Wrap output in 'span' tag if either 'id' or 'class' shortcode attribute is defined
+* Shortcode wizard now omits 'between' and 'before_last' values if 'limit' was set to 1
+* Update widget version to 005
+* Update widget framework to 007
+* Return widget body content in widget_body() instead of echoing (to facilitate non-display of empty widgets)
+* Hook output of JS and creation of metaboxes to 'load-post.php', which eliminates use of pagenow
+* For class c2c_GetCustomFieldValuesShortcode, add register_post_page_hooks() and do_meta_box()
+* For class c2c_GetCustomFieldValuesShortcode, remove admin_menu()
+* Add checks to prevent execution of code if file is directly accessed
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Discontinue use of explicit pass-by-reference for objects
+* Remove ending PHP close tag
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Move screenshots into repo's assets directory

 = 3.3.2 =
 * Fix bugs in widget preventing proper display of custom field for current post (props [Ross Higgins](http://rosshiggins.com))